-Name of interested person Aggregate value of all Interested Person Transactions during the financial year under review (excluding transactions conducted under Shareholders' Mandate pursuant to Rule 920) Interested Person Transactions EH Property & Investments Pte Ltd Shareholder's Ioan - \$1,127,308 (note 1) - BS Pantech Pte Ltd Warehouse and office rental - \$45,879 (note 2) -
+Name of interested person Nature of relationship Aggregate value of all Interested Person Transactions during the financial year under review (excluding transactions less than S\$100,000 and transactions conducted under Shareholders' Mandate pursuant to Rule 920) Aggregate value of all Interested Person Transactions during the financial year under review conducted under Shareholders' Mandate pursuant to Rule 920 (excluding transactions less than \$\$100,000) EH Property & Investments Pte Ltd Director has shareholding interest in BS Capital Pte.
+Ltd. Shareholder's Ioan - \$Nil (Note 1) - Carros Project Management Pte Ltd ("CPM") Director has interest in CPM Management fee expense - \$120,000 (Note 2) -

-Notes
+Notes:-

 - (1) The Company has an existing obligation to fund the joint venture entered into between the Company and BS Capital Pte.
 Ltd. in relation to EH Property & Investments Pte.
 Ltd. ("EH Property") by way of shareholder's loan ("EH Property Shareholder's Loan").
 Details of the joint venture and the EH Property Shareholder's Loan were set out in the Company's circular to shareholders dated 29 August 2013 and the Company's announcements on the SGXNET dated 25 June 2013, 8 July 2013 and 24 February 2014.
-As at financial year ended 31 December 2019, the Company has disbursed an aggregate amount of S\$15,311,041 to EH Property pursuant to the EH Property Shareholder's Loan. - (2) The subsidiary of the Company, Cimelia Resource Recovery Pte.
-Ltd., has entered into an tenancy agreement with BS Pantech Pte.
-Ltd. for rental of warehouse and office at 200 Pandan Loop, Pantech 21, commence from May 2017.
-In January 2019, BS Pantech Pte.
-Ltd. has disposed its property, Pantech 21, to a third party.
-Subsequent to the disposal, this rental no longer classified under IPT.
+As at financial year ended 31 December 2020, the Company has disbursed an aggregate amount of S\$15,311,041 to EH Property pursuant to the EH Property Shareholder's Loan. - (2) The subsidiaries of the Company, QF 1 Pte Ltd, QF 3 Pte Ltd, QF 4 Pte Ltd, QF 7 Pte Ltd, QF 8 Pte Ltd and QF 9 Pte Ltd, has entered into an agreement with CPM for asset management services for industrial building at 63 Hillview Avenue, Lam Soon Building.

+Rule 711A - Sustainability Reporting

-Rule 711A -711B of the SGX-ST Listing Rules
+711B of the SGX-ST Listing Rules